jbuisine/macop/paper.md

 ## Documentation

-Fully documented examples for mono and multi-objectives implementations are available at [https://jbuisine.github.io/macop/](https://jbuisine.github.io/macop/).
+Fully documented examples of the usage of **Macop** is available at [https://jbuisine.github.io/macop/](https://jbuisine.github.io/macop/).

 # Conclusion

-Macop aims to allow the modelling of discrete (usually combinatorial), and continuous problems.
+Macop aims to allow the modelling of discrete (usually combinatorial).
 It is therefore open to expansion and not closed specifically to a problem.

 Macop proposes a simple structure of interaction of the main elements (algorithms, operators, solutions, AOS, callbacks) for the resolution of operational research problems.
 From its generic structure, it is possible, thanks to the dynamic programming paradigm of the Python language, to easily allow the extension and development of new algorithms and problems.
 Based on simple concepts, this package can therefore meet the needs of the rapid problem implementation.
 It can also be used for quick case studies.